-Would you like to clean up your forms by displaying fields in multiple columns?
-WPForms makes it easy to split fields into halves, thirds, or even more complex column layouts.
+Would you like to condense your forms by displaying fields in multiple columns?
+WPForms makes it easy to split forms into halves, thirds, or even more complex layouts.

-In this tutorial, we’ll show you how to leverage our multi-column layout settings to help your forms look their best.
+In this tutorial, we’ll show you how to use our multi-column layout settings to help your forms look their best.

-We want our Name and Email fields to appear next to each other, and for each to take up half of the form width.
-For this layout, we’ll select the option that shows two even-sized boxes.
+For our example, we want our Name and Email fields to appear next to each other, and for each to take up half of the form’s width.
+To create this layout, we’ll select the option that shows two evenly sized boxes.

-Once we select this layout, the next step is to choose where in the layout we want this field to appear.
-Since our Name field is first on our form, we want it to appear on the left column.
+Once we select this layout, we need to choose which column we want this particular field to appear in.
+Since our Name field is first in our form, we want it to appear in the left column.

-By clicking on a column, the corresponding classes are automatically added to our CSS Classes field.
+When you click on a column in the visual layouts tool, the corresponding classes are automatically added to the field’s CSS Classes setting.
 The

 wpforms-one-half class tells the field to take up half of the available width, while the

 wpforms-first class tells the field that it needs to start a new row.